All Episodes

 She seems obsessed with it.

-Well, eighty eight eighty percent of the blacks that have been displaced and not going back.
+Well, 80% of the blacks that have been displaced are not going back.

 I predicted this.

-And and some some brilliant wiseacre in New Orleans said, well, you know, we just figured out if they didn't have the means to get out on their own, how do they have the means to come back on their own?
+And some brilliant wise acre in New Orleans said, well, you know, we just figured out if they didn't have the means to get out on their own, how do they have the means to come back on their own?

 Add to that, most of them don't want to come back.